yjl/vim-ide/README.md

     system requirements：vim 7.2 or higher，support linux、 mac、 cygwin.
     feature：browse c/c++, python project
-    difference：one command to install, beside config file, it only depand ctags and cscope. and it's experience is as much as source insight.
+    difference：one command to install and it's experience is as much as source insight.

 how to install and update